-Research Results: Histological, manometric, and radiological studies indicate that patients with ARM with visible fistulas possess a normally functioning anal canal, ensuring prolonged fecal retention and effective defecation.
+Histological, manometric, and radiological studies indicate that patients with ARM with visible fistulas possess a normally functioning anal canal, ensuring prolonged fecal retention and effective defecation.

-Normal basal pressure, a positive rectoanal inhibitory reflex, and consistent anal canal contraction are indicative of the IAS functioning normally [16-18,20].
-The rectum unlike from the IAS serves to accumulate feces and cannot replace the IAS.
+2.4.1.
+Normal basal pressure, a positive rectoanal inhibitory reflex, and consistent anal canal contraction are indicative of the IAS functioning normally [16,17,18,20].
+Unlike the IAS, the rectum serves to accumulate feces and cannot replace the IAS.